rusic/documentation/templating/twig.md

 {% endraw %}
 {% endhighlight %}

 You can easily feed data into the template's html from the BaseKit engine.
-The BaseKit TDK Documentation | Twig Views will pull the title value from the page's data and display it into the HTML.
-A complete list of data properties can be found here: [BaseKit Template Data](http://developers.basekit.com/data-layer)
+Twig Views will pull the title value from the page's data and display it into the HTML.
+A complete list of data properties can be found here: [BaseKit Template Data](/data/)

 ### Common Assets in templates